League & Complex Contacts:

 Are parents required to have the child’s birth certificate?

-Proof of birth is required as a sanctioned league to be seen by the WRSA League office when a player registers for the first time.
-Proof of birth can be a birth certificate, passport or driver’s license.
+As a sanctioned league, proof of birth is required to be seen by the WRSA League office when a player registers for the first time.
+Proof of birth may be a birth certificate, passport or driver’s license.
 The identification is required to be issued from a federal or state government.
 Immunization records, hospital birth letters or baptismal certificates do not qualify.

 Where can parents go to obtain a birth certificate in Kansas?